 The burden isn’t on immigrants alone.
 All of us can make a difference.
 We can vote to allow the City of Austin to issue affordable housing bonds the next time they are on the ballot to enable nonprofit developers to build more decent, safe, affordable housing.
 We can donate to groups like BASTA to enable them to continue and expand their work.
 We can also advocate for improvements to our land development code through the CodeNEXT initiative to incentivize the private market production of family-friendly, affordable housing in all areas of Austin.
 We can participate in advocacy efforts through local schools and neighborhood associations.
 And in all these ways, we can let our immigrant neighbors, co-workers and fellow parents know through our words and actions that we want them to continue living in Austin, attending schools and contributing to our diverse, vibrant city.

 Catherine Cubbin is a professor in the Steve Hicks School of Social Work at The University of Texas at Austin.
 Eliza Platts-Mills is a clinical professor of law at The University of Texas at Austin.
 This opinion piece was produced for Texas Perspectives.
-A versions of it appeared in the Austin-American Statesman.
+A version of it appeared in the Austin-American Statesman.